SecureSECO/TrustSECO-Spider/README.md

 ## GitHub

-Our program uses GitHub's Device Flow in order to obtain a personal token, which then gets used for the API calls.

-It retrieves most data-points using GitHub's REST API.
+Our program retrieves most data-points using GitHub's REST API.
 Sadly, not all of the wanted data-points were accessible this way.
 In order to still gather this data, spidering had to be used.

 It can currently get the following data-points from GitHub: